randomic/GameOfLife/README.md

 The neighbours of a cell can then be counted by summing the 3x3 sub-array centred on that cell and finally subtracting the value of the cell in question.

+## Further development ##

+* It is possible to vectorise the computation of neighbours and the updating of the game state with numpy arrays.
+This will eliminate nested loops in the code.
+Doing so should significantly improve the performance.
+* The rules of Conway's Game of Life are just 1 out of many possible rules for this kind of cellular automaton.
+It might be interesting to allow rules to be specified.